 Summary:

 The Portland Public Schools district in Michigan is home to two elementary schools: Oakwood Elementary School and Westwood Elementary School.
-While both schools serve students in the same district, they exhibit notable differences in their academic performance, student demographics, and resource allocation.
+While the data does not reveal any standout schools, it provides insights into the performance and characteristics of these institutions.

 Thank you for your feedback!